techstonia/techstonia.github.io/_posts/2015-12-03-scraping-with-phantomjs-and-python.markdown

 print(games[0].prettify())
 {% endhighlight %}

 NB!
 In order for this script to work we must specify where to find PhantomJS.
 The phantomjs file can be found from <a href="https://bitbucket.org/ariya/phantomjs/downloads" target="_blank">here</a>.
-Just download correct version and unpack it and then the file can be found under the bin folder.
-Just copy the file into the same folder as the scraper.py script.
+Just download the correct version according to your operating system.
+Then unpack it and the file named 'phantomjs' can be found under the bin folder.
+Copy the file into the same folder as the scraper.py script.

-Now lets run that script:
+Now lets run our script:

 {% highlight bash %}
 (venv)techstonia:~$ python scraper.py